Business team in office discussing secure email solution and encryption options

 4. Maintain Trust

-Building integrity will be vital when communicating ESG goals and achievements.
-Consumers must be able to trust that firms will carry out sustainability claims, maintaining credibility without resorting to greenwashing techniques.
+Consumers must trust that firms will carry out sustainability claims, maintaining credibility without resorting to greenwashing techniques.

-The FCA will be taking on the role of regulating this in the financial industry, stating that they “aim to ensure that the financial sector operates fairly, effectively and with integrity.
-And that it delivers high-quality instruments, products and services that genuinely meet investors’ ESG preferences and are free from ‘greenwash’.”
+“aim to ensure that the financial sector operates fairly, effectively, and with integrity.
+And that it delivers high-quality instruments, products, and services that genuinely meet investors’ ESG preferences and are free from ‘greenwash’.”

 The consequences for those who do not comply will be two-fold.
 As more regulations come into play, fines and other measures will be imposed on organisations that do not substantiate their claims.

-Additionally, customer acquisition and retention will be put in jeopardy.
-44% of surveyed consumers see ESG issues as an especially important factor when choosing a financial provider, alongside 1⁄4 customers likely to switch banks due to ESG concerns.
+44% of surveyed consumers see ESG issues as an especially important factor when choosing a financial provider, and about 25% of customers are likely to switch banks due to ESG concerns.

-“Changes in consumer demand are beginning to affect the corporate bottom line as consumers are increasingly aware of ESG practices.
+Changes in consumer demand are beginning to affect the corporate bottom line as consumers are increasingly aware of ESG practices.
 They have higher expectations of the companies behind the products to operate their businesses ethically and responsibly, and demand greater transparency about how they conduct their business.”

 Source: KPMG